Batman: Zero Year: Critical reception

 The main crossover received critical acclaim with critics praising the art, the action, and the writing of Scott Snyder.

 According to Comic Book Roundup, Batman Volume 2 Issue 21 received an average score of 8.5 out of 10 based on 41 reviews.
-Melissa Gray from IGN wrote "This younger, more innocent (if he could ever be called such a thing) Bruce Wayne tries to balance respecting his parent's legacy with his desire to do good outside the system.
+Melissa Gray from IGN wrote "This younger, more innocent (if he could ever be called such a thing) Bruce Wayne tries to balance respecting his parents' legacy with his desire to do good outside the system.
 It's an honest portrait of a man between worlds trying to find himself.
 What he's about to find instead is that old family friends aren't what they appear, and any man whose first initial plus last name phonetically spell out "enigma" is definitely up to no good."

 According to Comic Book Roundup, Batman Issue 22 received an average score of 8.7 out of 10 based on 35 reviews.
 Gilbert Rivera from Dark Knight News wrote "Batman #22 is more great work from two of DC's finest.
 Snyder is a machine, continuously building upon Batman's history without disturbing it, all the while adding pieces that feel like they've always belonged.
 Capullo, too, is unstoppable, as his work not only pushes Snyder's story telling to the next level, but also truly stands on its own.
 With the promise of issue #23 as "The End of Bruce Wayne" one can't help but wonder how much more surprises this pair has in store for us."